I will be providing regular updates to you on the Government's response to coronavirus (COVID-19).

-A two-week quarantine is in place for those returning from abroad.
+A two-week quarantine is in place for those returning from specific countries.

-GPs are limiting face to face appointments.
-Telephone appointments and online consultations will be available.
+Telephone appointments and online consultations are available.
 If you have an urgent health concern, or something that cannot wait, please reach out.
 Visit A&E for emergencies, or phone 111 or contact your GP for other concerns.